Academic milestones mark the student’s progression through the Biomedical Sciences (BIMS) PhD degree program.

 The Texas A&M Graduate & Professional School (GPS, formerly known as OGAPS) provides a comprehensive list of forms and information regarding processes that are standardized at the university level.
 All documents submitted to the GPS are routed electronically through one of two systems, the DPSS Portal or DocuSign.

 We work closely with students and their faculty mentors to ensure that documents are prepared correctly and are complete before they route to the GPS.
-Please reach out to your staff academic advisor for assistance preparing these documents prior to submission.
+Please reach out to your staff academic advisor for assistance in preparing these documents prior to submission.

 The Milestones